Raj-Gurjar/Mini-Loan-App/README.md

 - Authorization, Authentication (Login, SignUp) with all sort of Error Handling
 - Light Animations
 - Responsiveness, mobile friendly
-- Dynamic and Clean UI (user of Tailwind with Scss, user of Toasters,Loaders)
+- Dynamic and Clean UI (user of Tailwind with Scss, user of Toasts,Loaders)
 - Clean Folder Structure.